Free Shipping on Orders of $25 or More! (Shipping Only Available to the Continental U.S.)

 Glass Food Storage

-Bay leaves are not only great spices, but they are also repellent to pantry moths.
-Scatter a handful onto your pantry shelves, or keep them in shallow, open containers.
+• Use Bay Leaves: Bay leaves are not only great for adding flavor to your food, they can also act as a repellent to pantry moths.
+Scatter a handful onto your pantry shelves or keep them in shallow, open containers.

 5 comments